A Co-Design Framework for High-Performance Jumping of a Five-Bar Monoped with Actuator Optimization: Introduction

 Legged robots are important for navigating uneven and complex terrains where wheeled or tracked systems cannot operate effectively.
 In addition to walking and running, behaviors such as jumping allow legged robots to overcome obstacles and terrain gaps.
 The performance of these robots during such dynamic tasks depends jointly on their mechanical design and the control policies used to actuate them \cite{song2025codesign}.
 Additionally, power efficiency while performing such tasks, remains crucial, as minimizing energy use during jumps is essential for deployment.

 Recent research has explored frameworks that jointly consider mechanical design, and control parameters within a unified optimization framework, commonly referred to as co-design.
-Existing co-design studies such as \cite{StarlETHCooptimization, Vitruvio, MetaRLCodesign} optimize parameters including link lengths, transmission ratios, and spring stiffness for locomotion tasks such as walking.
-Similarly, \cite{PantherLeg} focuses on optimzing motor and gearbox pair to improve jump height but does not consider energy consumption or variations in link lengths.
-Several existing works \cite{MetaRLCodesign, Vitruvio, StarlETHCooptimization, Co-designing_versatile_quadruped_robots_for_dynamic_and_energy-efficient_motions} optimize structural parameters such as link lengths, transmission ratios, and spring stiffness but do not explicitly incorporate detailed planetary gearbox design, while \cite{JointOptIFT} optimizes link lengths and actuator attachment points without considering gearbox parameters.
-Other studies \cite{A_versatile_co-design___legged_robots, Simulation_Aided_Co-Design_for_Robust_Robot_Optimization} include models of motor and gearbox friction but focus primarily on belt-driven transmissions rather than planetary gear systems.
+Existing co-design studies such as \cite{StarlETHCooptimization,MetaRLCodesign} optimize parameters including link lengths and transmission ratios for locomotion tasks such as walking.
+Similarly, \cite{PantherLeg} focuses on optimizing the motor and gearbox pair to improve jump height but does not consider energy consumption or variations in link lengths.
+Several existing works \cite{MetaRLCodesign, StarlETHCooptimization, Co-designing_versatile_quadruped_robots_for_dynamic_and_energy-efficient_motions} optimize structural parameters such as link lengths and transmission ratios, but do not explicitly incorporate detailed planetary gearbox design, while \cite{JointOptIFT} optimizes link lengths and actuator attachment points without considering gearbox parameters.
+Studies such as \cite{ Simulation_Aided_Co-Design_for_Robust_Robot_Optimization} include models of motor and gearbox friction but focus primarily on belt-driven transmissions rather than planetary gear systems.
 More recent works such as \cite{singh2025compact, KaistHound} optimize gearbox parameters for actuator design; however, they do not simultaneously consider controller optimization, motor selection, or the structural parameters of legged robots.
 A recent work \cite{singh2025co} incorporates gearbox optimization within a co-design framework but is limited to serial 2R (2-Revolute) mechanisms and does not optimize motor selection, while \cite{de2021control} compares different leg configurations without optimizing actuators.

 In the discussed literature, most works do not perform joint optimization of motor and gearbox parameters.
 Additionally, with the exception of \cite{de2021control}, most studies focus on planar serial open-chain mechanisms rather than closed-chain mechanisms, despite several works demonstrating the advantages of parallel closed-chain designs.
 For example, parallel mechanisms can provide higher structural stiffness compared to serial counterparts \cite{pandilov2014comparison}.
 Similarly, \cite{koutsoukis2021effect} demonstrates energy reduction using a five-bar linkage with coaxially actuated joints.
 Furthermore, \cite{kenneally2016design} shows that five-bar mechanisms can achieve improved foot force production compared to serial 2R legs.
 The five-bar mechanism is particularly attractive because the actuators can be mounted on the robot base, reducing distal mass and enabling highly dynamic locomotion.
 These advantages make five-bar mechanisms a promising choice for dynamic legged robots.